Juan de Dios Jurado

 Juan de Dios Jurado (born 9 April 1981) is a Spanish middle-distance runner who specializes in the 800 metres.

-He finished third at the 2005 European Indoor Athletics Championships in Madrid and fifth at the 2006 IAAF World Indoor Championships in Moscow, the latter in an indoor personal best time of 1:47.38 minutes.
+He finished third at the 2005 European Indoor Athletics Championships in Madrid but failed to achieve a medal at the 2006 IAAF World Indoor Championships in Moscow where his time was 1.47:38, just ahead of Welsh athlete Jimmy Watkins.

 His personal best time over 800 m is 1:45.42 min, achieved in June 2006 in Huelva.